Bira/octopus-carnival/_posts/2022-03-08-warforged.md

 forge and uses that as a source of magic.
 The main difference is that the anvilpriest focuses on the searing heat of forge-fire.
 Despite the name, many anvilpriests aren't all that religious.
-Some are real clerics, though, and a small number of them actually worships the creation forges themselves.
+Some are real clerics, though, and a small number of them actually worship the creation forges themselves.
 I guess the latter are mostly found amid the Lord of Blades' forces.

 Anvilpriests are Level 8 Controllers with the Leader keyword and 89 HP.
 They